Tapanila/GlobalAzure/Lab 0 - Azure Pass Activation/readme.md

 </div>

-##### Azure Pass subscriptions do not require a credit card, if you are asked for a credit card confirm you are signing up for Azure Pass. {.stepDescription}
+##### Azure Pass subscriptions do not require a credit card, if you are asked for a credit card confirm you are signing up for Azure Pass.

 <div class="clear">